yellowishcarpet/weather-data-visualization/README.md

   - Program to visualize historical weather data and Meteo.lt API data.
   - Dynamic for all screen sizes, all parameters changes are displayed instantly
   - Multiple parameters to visualize (maxtemp, totalsnow_cm, sunrise...)
-  - Connected with https://api.meteo.lt/ API and visualizes its given data.
+  - Implemented https://api.meteo.lt/ API and visualizes its given data.

 # Tools
   - Created using Python